PGA president refers to Poulter as ‘lil girl’

 Faldo, who won six majors and is regarded among Britain’s greatest players, was captain of the last European team that lost the Ryder Cup in 2008.
 Watson, who has five British Open titles among his eight majors, was captain of the U.S. team that lost at Gleneagles last month.

 Poulter, a European stalwart with a 12-4-2 record in the Ryder Cup, criticized both in his book, “No Limits,” which was released this week.

 PGA President Ted Bishop was with Faldo on Thursday at The Greenbrier for the “Faldo Series” junior program when he tweeted to Poulter, “Faldo’s record stands by itself.
 Six majors and all-time RC points.
 Yours vs. His?
 Lil Girl.”

 In a separate posting on his Facebook page, Bishop lamented that athletes who had “lesser records or accomplishments in a sport never criticized the icons.”
 He mentioned Watson’s eight majors and 10-3-1 record in the Ryder Cup, and Faldo’s six majors and record with most Ryder Cup points in history getting “bashed” by Poulter.

 “Really?
 Sounds like a little school girl squealing during recess.
 C’MON MAN!”

-Poulter was traveling to China.
-Before leaving, he tweeted, “I guess we can only have opinions if you won a major or 6.”
+Poulter had tweeted before leaving for China, “I guess we can only have opinions if you won a major or 6.”
 He was not aware of Bishop’s tweet until he landed and was inundated with messages.

 Watson benched Phil Mickelson and Keegan Bradley for both sessions on Saturday at the Ryder Cup as the Americans fell behind.
 He also played Webb Simpson, one of his captain’s picks, only once.
 Europe won 16 1/2-11 1/2, its eighth win in the last 10 Ryder Cups.